Suicide in Ireland: Risk factors

+Deprivation

+Data from 2021 to 2022 in a report by the charity Samaritans showed that suicide rates in the most deprived areas of Northern Ireland are three times higher than that of the least deprived areas.
+In the publication of its data the charity emphasised that the issue of suicide is a poverty and policy issue as well as a health issue and that there is "systemic failure" in dealing with the issues involved.

 Mental illness

 Mental illness is another main contributing factor that increased the risk of suicide.
 A report showed that Ireland was one of the countries of highest rates of mental illness in Europe, and the problem of mental illness cost over €8.2 billion a year in Ireland (Cullen, 2018).
 18.5% of the population in Ireland reported that they were suffering from mental illness in 2016, and the rate of depression in both males and females were above the European average (Cullen, 2018).
 28% of Irish children aged between 11 and 15 years had reported that they had experienced bullying in school, in which 14% were cyberbullying.
 This might contribute to mental illness and promote suicide intentions (Cullen, 2018).
 Moreover, females were more likely to experience mental illness and attend mental health services than males (Gavigan & McKeon, 2007).
 This could be explained by slower recognition of depression and lower intention to seek help for males (Gavigan & McKeon, 2007).
 As a result, this might be another significant factor why males have contributed to higher suicide rate than females.

 In addition, a large number of people who experienced mental illness would take drug or medicine such as antidepressant to reduce the pressure that might also lead to increase the risk of suicide (Departments of Public Health, 2001).